With COVID-19 surging, swimmers return to racing in the US

 Irvine is hosting about 240 swimmers — a mix of national team members, collegians and high schoolers — competing outdoors under strict safety guidelines at a time when COVID-19 is surging again in many parts of the country.
 Some of the other sites are indoors.

 The two biggest U.S. stars — Katie Ledecky and Caeleb Dressel — aren’t participating this weekend.
 Ledecky is training in Northern California; Dressel is competing in the International Swimming League’s bubble in Hungary.

 Ryan Lochte, seeking to make his fifth Olympic team at age 36, is competing at the U.S. Open site in Sarasota, Florida.
+He finished third in the 200 individual medley with a time of 2 minutes, 1.05 seconds on Friday.

+“I still have the world record, but for me that’s history.
+That ship has sailed,” Lochte said by phone.
+“I’m just trying to make a name for myself again in the sport.”

 The usual high-energy social scene on deck and in the stands has been reduced to a dull roar.
 Swimmers enter the complex through a designated spot and follow a progression from the warm-up pool, competition pool, warm-down pool and exit.
 The chlorine levels are being kept higher than recommended.